Quantum phase transitions and a disorder-based filter in a Floquet system: Effects of disorder

 One prominent feature of Fig.~\ref{fig:dis.onsite} is the presence of large finite-size effects.
 Since onsite disorder breaks PHS, no thermal metal-like phases are possible \cite{Evers2008}, and we expect that the system should always show a localized bulk, with the exception of sharp lines where the strong invariant changes.
 Instead, we observe that there are wide regions in parameter space where the finite system shows a significant transmission, and these regions become larger as the strength of disorder is increased.
 To show that these regions are indeed finite-size effects, we perform a scaling analysis, as shown in Fig.~\ref{fig:onsite.scaling}.

+We find that both the increase in transmission around $J_sT/4=2.645$ and the apparent shift in the maximum transmission occur only for small system sizes.
 As the system size is increased, we indeed observe the expected behavior.
 The transmission is a decreasing function of $L$ for all values of $J_s$ except at the phase transition point, even though its values remain relatively large for the system sizes we can reach.
+This type of quantum-Hall-like phase transition occurs whenever a strong index changes value, so it is present also at the transition between phases $\mathfrak{A}$ and $\mathfrak{B}$, $\mathfrak{E}$ and $\mathfrak{A}$, etc.